sublee/subl.ee/docs/resume.md

 ---------

 - Parallel and distributed deep learning
-- Developing and documentating API for engineers
+- Developing and documenting API for engineers
 - Free and open source software

 Skills